metaphorlism/html-css-javascript/README.md

 # Image Preview

-Import your text from your text file into your website using HTML, CSS and JavaScript.
+Preview your image using HTML, CSS and JavaScript.

 ## Code